-1. Identify the assets you would transfer to the trust.
+1. Identify the assets you want to put in the trust.
 You should be detailed—list the specific assets and note their values.
 If there is an asset that you intend to place in trust but which you haven’t yet acquired, include it in your list as well.

-2. Decide on the trustees that you would appoint to manage the trust.
+2. Decide on the trustees that you would like to manage the trust.
 It is advisable to have between two and four trustees.
-Ideally, you want to choose a person who:
+Ideally, you want to choose someone who:

 - is honest and dependable

 - you believe has the best interest of intended trust’s beneficiaries at heart

 You may also decide to note down alternative trustees who would take on the mantle should a first-choice trustee pass away.